nico-rodriguez/full-stack-developer-devChallenges/authentication-app/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/N1fvBjQfhlkctmwj1tnw) was to build an application to complete the given user storie.
+The [challenge](https://devchallenges.io/challenges/N1fvBjQfhlkctmwj1tnw) was to build an application to complete the given user stories.

+It features:

+- Username/Password authentication
+- OAuth authentication (GitHub and Google)
+- `httpOnly` cookies for session management
+- Client and server code written in a modular and highly scalable way
+- Profile image stored in Cloudinary
+- Automatic dark mode
+- Redis database for session storage
+- Query and modify local Redis entries in real time

 ## Overview